Alelsito/marvel-comics-api/README.md

 ### The challenge

-1. Create a website where you can consult the characters (by name or id) provided by the Marvel Comics API (20 characters)
+1. Create a website where you can consult the characters (by name or id) provided by the Marvel Comics API (20 characters).
 2. Read information about each caracter that are displayed.

 Such as: